Opinion | Republicans never gave Obama a chance. I fear it’ll be the same with Biden.

 Many of us — though perhaps not Trump or his disciples — are proud of Sen. Kamala D. Harris’s historic ascension to America’s second-highest office; she is the first woman, Black, Asian American and HBCU graduate to win the vice presidency.

 And Harris’s description of Biden “as a president for all Americans” sets him apart from the outgoing president.
-If she and Biden can bridge the gap dividing this politically, socially and racially polarized country, that alone will be a gift to American democracy.
+If she and Biden can bridge the gap dividing this politically, socially and racially polarized country, that alone will be a gift to U.S. democracy.

 But there is reality.

 Far too many of the people having fits over Trump’s defeat believe to their core that he was cheated out of winning the election.
-They don’t regard Biden, Harris and the incoming administration as political opponents, but as the enemy.
+They don’t regard Biden, Harris and the incoming administration as political opponents but as the enemy.

 An enemy that denied the nation a free and fair election.
-An enemy which should not be handed power.
+An enemy that should not be handed power.

 An enemy never to be accepted, even if it does take over the government.